janickweberpals/smdi-manuscript/README.md

 -   .Rprofile - defines paths and activates `renv`, options for Posit R package manager
+-   manuscript - manuscript, bibliography, cover letter and meta files to render to .docx format
 -   tables - main and supplementary tables (R objects and .docx format)
 -   figures - main and supplementary figures (R objects and .docx format)